Wilderness at the Smokies

 Wilderness at the Smokies is a resort located on Wilderness Territories property in Sevierville, Tennessee.
 It opened in 2008 as part of the new Bridgemont development, which, along with the resort itself, now includes shopping, dining, and conference facilities.

+Resort development

-Phase I of the development included a hotel and outdoor waterpark.
-The second phase opened in December 2008 and offers a condominium resort and indoor waterpark.
-The third phase added the Lake Wilderness outdoor waterpark and became available May 2009.
-Additional facilities include the "Runaway Canyon" Proslide and Dark Mammoth (family raft ride with water curtains, lighting effects, and sound effects), which opened on November 20, 2009.
+Development of the site included a hotel and outdoor waterpark.
+The second area opened in December 2008 and offers a condominium resort and indoor waterpark (titled the 'Wild WaterDome', which is one of the largest indoor waterparks in Tennessee).
+The third area added was the 'Lake Wilderness' outdoor waterpark and became available in May 2009.

 In May, 2010, Wilderness Rafting and Catalooche Creek Adventure Golf, at Lake Wilderness, were added.